micmejia/bible-dump/AMPC/Mark/Mark 12.md

-And as Jesus taught in [a [^o]porch or court of] the temple, He said, How can the scribes say that the Christ is David's Son?
+And as Jesus taught in [a porch or court of] the temple, He said, How can the scribes say that the Christ is David's Son?